-It is easy to reach Lucca by any means of transport.
+It is easy to reach Lucca by just about any means of transport.

 By car: There are two exits for Lucca on the autostrada (toll road) A11 (Florence-Viareggio), easily accessible from both the A1 (Rome-Milan) and A12 (Genoa-Livorno).

-By train: The station is centrally located and has regional trains from Florence as well as from Pisa, with connections from the north and south.
+By train: The station is centrally located and has regional trains from both Florence and Pisa.
+Both train stations serve train travel from all directions.

 By air: Both the Florence airport (Firenze Peretola c.
 70km from Lucca) and the Pisa airport (Pisa Galileo Galilei, c.
 30 km from Lucca) are connected by bus or train.

 Florence Airport: Take the Vaibus that goes directly to Lucca or take the bus from the airport to the central train stations Santa Maria Novella or Campo di Marte and take a train for Lucca.

 Pisa Airport: Take the Vaibus that goes directly to Lucca, or take the PisaMover from the airport to the train station in Pisa (Stazione Centrale).
 From the station there are direct trains to Lucca.